Note

 Let’s also assume our Python project makes use of some developer dependencies like code linters and formaters:

-• black for code formatting
+• ruff for code formatting

 • isort for sorting import statements